 #7.
 Nationwide Building Society:

 #9.
-Close Brothers:
+Close Brothers Group plc:

 #10.
 Coventry Building Society:

-A building society based out of Coventry in England and is deemed as the second largest bank in the UK.
-It has Godiva Mortgages Limited, Coventry Building Society and Covered Bonds as its subsidiaries.
-It has various products and services to offer to its members, ranging from financial planning, mortgages, investment services, savings products, insurance including travel insurance.
+A building society based out of Coventry in England is the second largest bank in the UK.
+Godiva Mortgages Limited, Coventry Building Society, and Covered Bonds are subsidiaries.
+It has various products and services to offer its members, including financial planning, mortgages, investmentInvestmentInvestments are typically assets bought at present with the expectation of higher returns in the future.
+Its consumption is foregone now for benefits that investors can reap from it later. services, savings products, and travel insurance.